ARPspoofing/Peggle/README.md

 - Resultant normal vector after elastic collision `func resultantNormVec`
 - Resultant tangent vector after elastic collision `func resultantTanVector`
 - Resultant velocity after elastic collision `func assignResultantVel`

+It is important to note that the PhysicsEngine does not have knowledge of the existence of `GameObject`.
+It functions as a calculator, where it computes new velocities based on given positions and velocities under specific circumstances.

 ### Details of Physics Engine